andrewlidong/DOMToretto/README.md

 #### `hide`

-Hides all wrapped elements in the `DOMNodeCollection` by setting their display property.
+Hides all wrapped elements in the `DOMNodeCollection` by setting their display property to none.

 #### `css( propName, [propVal] )`

-The `css` method will provide different functionality based on the arguments given.

 * With `propName` as `string`: returns the value of the specified css property on the first wrapped element.
 * With `propName` as `array`: returns the values of the specified css properties on the first wrapped element.